HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation

 \subsection{Cognitive Synergy Distillation (CSD)}

-In the base pipeline, the teacher's persona-specific reasoning traces are discarded after generation, and the student sees only the final jokes.
-CSD changes this: the student is trained on the teacher's reasoning \textit{alongside} the joke:
+In the SFT stage of the training pipeline, the teacher's persona-specific reasoning traces are not used, and the student model observes only the final jokes.
+In contrast, CSD trains the student on both the reasoning traces and the corresponding joke:

 \texttt{<think>} \textit{persona-specific brainstorming} \texttt{</think>} \textit{joke}